foxdonut/meiosis/helpers/setup/README.md

 # meiosis-setup

+# Caution: Work In Progress - Not Yet Released!

 Helper library to set up the [Meiosis](https://meiosis.js.org) pattern for you.
+Please refer to the [documentation](https://meiosis.js.org/docs/toc.html) on the Meiosis pattern.

 ## Features